Skip to main content

 Quantum-Sunset-Docked

 Wait until after the first port of call.
-By then, ship staff will know which passengers were no-shows or left the ship early, and it’s too late for anyone to book the cabin.
+By then, the ship staff will know which passengers were no-shows or left the ship early and it’s too late for anyone to book the cabin.
 Since the cruise line can’t make money on the empty room and no one else is bothering them about it, the managers may just let you have it.

 11. Mention if you are celebrating something